Matteo-Scerbo/RAVES-Preprocessing/README.md

 only contain ASCII letters, digits, or underscores.**
 Each `usemtl` line applies to all faces defined in following lines, until the next `usemtl` line.
 In the example below, each surface patch is a rectangle formed by two adjacent triangles.
+**Our code requires all triangles in each patch to have the same normal vector.**

 #### Example